Kevinle76/Web_Design/README.md

 ### Website Requirements

-For reference, review the following ["Screenshots" section](#screenshots).

-The website must consist of seven pages in total, including:
+The website consistS of seven pages in total, including:

 * A [landing page](#landing-page) containing the following elements: